Adaptive Forms Core Components adaptive-forms-core-components-introduction

-Using the Adaptive Forms Core Components in Adobe Experience Manager, you can create compelling enrollment experiences by utilizing the flexibility and customization options available.
+Using the Adaptive Forms Core Components in Adobe Experience Manager, you can create compelling enrollment experiences.

 Core Components overview